MaginnGroup/mosdef_cassandra/docs/source/guides/system.rst

   box = mbuild.Box([3.,3.,3.])
   box_list = [box]

-For a two-box simulation where one box is initially empty and the other contains a structure from a PDB file and loaded with ``mbuild``.
+For a two-box simulation where one box is initially empty and initial structure for the other simulation box is loaded from a PDB file with ``mbuild``:

 .. code-block:: Python